ryanpierre/intro-to-csharp/KICKOFF.md

 ## Azure

-The final piece of the puzzle we will be covering is Microsoft Azure Cloud Service
+The final piece of the puzzle we will be covering is Microsoft Azure Cloud Service.
+Azure, or it's main competitor, AWS, are cloud computing services that attempt to offset some or all of the above processes, as well as a host of of other capabilities to a remote cloud computing solution.
+We gain cost effective solutions that allow for rapid scalability depending on demand for our applications.